udaycruise2903/Hacktoberfest22/README.md

 # Hacktoberfest22
-Handson sessions to introduce exciting DIY software tools like Git and Github.
-Hacktoberfest is a month long celebration of FOSS.
+hands-on sessions to introduce exciting DIY software tools like Git and Github.
+Hacktoberfest is a month long celebration of Free and open-source software(FOSS).
 <br><br>

 ## Session-1 - *Intro to Git and Github*